 This may not look like a filling entrée, but the combo of satiating, healthy fats from the avocado, protein from the beans and edamame, and fiber from, well the whole plate, kept me stuffed.
 And the pomegranate seeds just add a little crunch to each bite that makes you want to do a happy dance.
 This made about 3 servings for me!

 Although there is a fair amount of “prep” involved, I didn’t do it all on the same day, so it was more manageable.
-I roasted beets and sweet potatoes earlier in the week and was trying to figure out how I could mix some leftovers together, since I’m a fan for just throwing things into bowls.
-I made this for my meatless monday meal, and I think it turned out pretty well.
+I roasted beets and sweet potatoes earlier in the week and was trying to figure out how I could mix some leftovers together since I’m a fan of just throwing things into bowls.
+I made this for my meatless Monday meal, and I think it turned out pretty well.
 I hope this is a recipe you may try and enjoy!

 Do you like to just throw things together and hope for the best?